-I didn’t get angry or annoyed with these folks—not at first, anyway.
+I didn’t get angry or annoyed with these folks.
+Well, not at first, anyway.
 I just sent back a friendly note explaining their error.
 I received several very nice love letters, and wrote back to the gentlemen thanking them but explaining that I hesitated to accept their proposals as we hadn’t even been introduced!
 I generally got a rather sheepish reply.
 One young man asked if I thought the letter would be okay to send to his sweetie.
 Apparently, he’d really sweated over it as the first love letter he’d ever written (and I told him it was beautiful, of course).

-I did get an email once from a MindSpringer intended for her lawyer!
-It was obviously a discussion of something pertaining to a sexual harassment lawsuit or something similar.
-You know what they say about everybody being three people away from knowing everyone in the world?
-I knew the guy she was suing—he’s an old beau.
-I hadn’t spoken to him in about six months, but when I contacted him I found that an incompetent employee he’d had to fire had filed such a suit.
+You know what they say about everybody being three degrees away from knowing everyone in the world?
+I knew the guy she was suing.
+I hadn’t spoken to him in about six months, but when I contacted him I found that an employee he’d had to fire due to incompetence had started such a suit.
 I forwarded the email to him and his lawyer, as it contained some very helpful information.
-After a meeting about the email, little miss twit dropped the lawsuit.
-It saved my friend’s company a great deal of money, and him a lot of hassle and potential damage to his career, all because of a misdirected email.
+After a meeting about the email, the woman dropped the lawsuit.
+The misdirected message saved my friend’s company a great deal of money, and him a lot of hassle and potential damage to his career.

 So remember, be careful what you write!